rgacote/dinosaurdance/content/posts/programming-elixir-notes-ch-13.md

 ### OrganizingAProject-4
 [My Solution](https://github.com/rgacote/ProgrammingElixirExercises/tree/OrganizingAProject-4/issues)
-is moderately different from Dave's.
+to formatting a table is moderately different from Dave's.
 I see where I can improve efficiencies by using map/reduce and doing additional pipelining.

 Most importantly, it works!